Omnithermal Perfect Simulation for Multi-server Queues: Dominated CFTP for queues

+where $\mathbf e=(1,0,0,\dots,0)$, $\mathbf f=(1,1,\dots,1)$, $R$ places the coordinates of a vector in increasing order, and $^+$ replaces negative coordinates of a vector by zeros (see Chapter 12 of~\cite{Asmussen-2003}).
+In words, $\mathbf W_{n+1}$ is obtained from $\mathbf W_{n}$ by performing the following sequence of operations: \begin{enumerate} \item add the new workload $S_n$ to the first coordinate (the server currently with least residual work) \item subtract $T_n$ from each coordinate (since each server completes work at unit rate between arrival times) \item reorder the coordinates of the resulting vector in increasing order \item replace any negative coordinates by zeros. \end{enumerate} Note in particular that $W_n(1)$ represents the time that the $n^\text{th}$ customer must wait before commencing service.

-For simplicity of exposition we shall primarily discuss $M/G/c$ queues in what follows (i.e. inter-arrival times are Exponential).
-However, our method for performing omnithermal perfect simulation for these queues applies equally well to $GI/GI/c$ queues using an algorithm of \cite{Blanchet-etal-2015}, as will be observed in Section~\ref{sec:conclusions}.
+For simplicity of exposition we shall primarily discuss $M/G/c$ queues in what follows (i.e. inter-arrival times are exponential).
+However, our method for performing omnithermal perfect simulation for these queues applies equally well to $GI/GI/c$ queues using an algorithm of \citet{Blanchet-etal-2015}, as will be observed in Section~\ref{sec:conclusions}.
 Let the arrival rate be $\lambda>0$, and let service durations $S_n$ be i.i.d. with mean $1/\mu$ and $\Expect{S^2}<\infty$.
-(As explained in \cite{Connor-Kendall-2015}, this second moment condition is required in order to guarantee finite mean run-time of their perfect simulation algorithms.)
-The queue is stable if and only if $\lambda/(c\mu)<1$, and so we restrict attention to this scenario.
+(As explained in \cite{Connor-Kendall-2015}, this second moment condition is required in order to guarantee finite mean run-time of their perfect simulation algorithms.
+In the case of $GI/GI/c$ queues a little more is required, namely that the inter-arrival times and service durations both have a finite $2+\eps$ moment, for some $\eps>0$~\citep{Blanchet-etal-2015}.)
+Write $\rho=\lambda/(c\mu)$: the queue is stable if and only if $\rho<1$, in which case it is known that $\mathbf{W}_n$ converges as $n\to\infty$ to an equilibrium distribution, and so we restrict attention to this scenario.